Equigenerated Gorenstein ideals of codimension three: On the -colon problem

 It is known (see \cite[Proposition 1.3]{BE0}) that any homogeneous Gorenstein ideal of codimension $n$ in $\kk[\xx]=\kk[x_1,\ldots,x_n]$ can be obtained as a colon ideal $(x_1^m,\ldots,x_n^m):\mathfrak{f}$, for some integer $m \geq 1$ and some form $\mathfrak{f}$.
 In this section we deal with some of the main questions regarding this representation.

-We first establish under which condition the form $\mathfrak{f}$ is uniquely determined and what is its degree in terms of $m$ and the socle degree of $I$.
+It is first established under which condition the form $\mathfrak{f}$ is uniquely determined and what is its degree in terms of $m$ and the socle degree of $I$.
 Then we prove that $\mathfrak{f}$ can be retrieved from $I$ by taking the so-called (socle-like) Newton dual of a minimal generator of the Macaulay inverse of $I$.

-The second dealing is with giving conditions under which the Gorenstein ideal $I$ is equigenerated in terms of the exponent $m$ and the form $\mathfrak{f}$.
+Then we give conditions under which the Gorenstein ideal $I$ is equigenerated in terms of the exponent $m$ and the form $\mathfrak{f}$.
 We solve this problem in the case where $I$ has linear resolution

-where $b_1=\mu(I)$.
-The general case is still open, justifying perhaps calling it more particularly the {\em colon problem}.